Working Girl

 Story & Plot Summary: Working Girl

-Quick Plot Summary: Released in 1988, Working Girl is a Comedy, Romance, Drama film directed by Mike Nichols.
+Quick Plot Summary: Released in 1988, Working Girl is a Comedy, Romance, Drama film directed by Mike Nichols, written by Kevin Wade.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Melanie Griffith.
+It provides a scannable look at the movie's central conflict involving Melanie Griffith as Tess McGill.

 The comedic structure relies on both situational humor and character-based comedy.
 When a secretary's idea is stolen by her boss, she seizes an opportunity to steal it back by pretending she has her boss' job.
 The production finds humor in relatable situations while maintaining narrative momentum.
 The jokes serve the story, with callbacks that reward attentive viewers.